aaronkwc/DenoIST/README.md

 The package is designed to be used with the [SpatialExperiment](https://bioconductor.org/packages/release/bioc/html/SpatialExperiment.html) class.
 If you are using a different format, a matrix input with a data frame of coordinates can also be accepted.

+This is still very much a work in progress and we are still working on the documentation.
+Please feel free to open an issue if you have any questions or suggestions.

 ## Installation:

 ```